quintuscarlson/fraudguard-ai/README.md

 - Enterprise cybersecurity training integrations

 ## Project Origin

-FraudGuard AI was originally developed during a hackathon as part of a team project focused on improving public awareness of phone scams and social engineering attacks.
+FraudGuard AI began as a hackathon project exploring how AI could be used to train people to recognize phone scams and social engineering tactics.

-During the hackathon, our team explored the idea of simulating realistic scam phone calls as a training tool.
-I was responsible for the majority of the system implementation, including the backend architecture, real-time audio streaming pipeline, AI integration, and scoring system.
+The initial concept focused on simulating realistic scam phone calls so users could experience common fraud scenarios in a safe environment.
+Following the hackathon, I continued developing the project independently, expanding the prototype into a full system with real-time voice conversations, AI-powered scam agents, and automated transcript analysis.

-The current version expands significantly on the original prototype and focuses on creating a fully interactive training experience powered by conversational AI.
+The current version significantly extends the original idea, transforming it into an interactive training platform that uses conversational AI to simulate real-world scam calls and evaluate how users respond.

 ## License
 MIT License